Paul-J-Company/Systems-Design/README.md

   - Describes your Network: Traffic Ingress/Egress, Routers, Switches, Firewalls, Load Balancers, API Gateways, iPXE, NTP/PPT, DNS, DHCP, BGP (eBGP,iBGP), OSPF; CDNs, Edge Networking; Failover, Redundancy, etc.
 + What Network Tools do you use?
   - RANCID, Netcat, Netbox, iperf, etc.
-+ What is your Data Design?
++ What is your Storage/Data Design?
+  - Where are your High-level Storage/Data Architecture/Design Diagrams?
   - Data Lake, Wherehouse, Data Catalog
   - Relational, NoSQL, Document Oriented, Graph DB
   - Block Storage, Filesystem Storage, Object Storeage
   - CePH, BigTable, DynamoDB, etc.
   - Snapshots, Replication, Backups, Data Migration
 + What Data Tools do you use?
++ What is your Compute Design?
+  - Where are your High-level Compute Design Diagrams?
+  - AWS EC2 VMs, OnPrem Servers/VMs, etc.
 + ***and many many more things to consider.
 I told you it was complicated***